Can I Get an Orphan into the U.S.?

 This determination is based primarily on a home study and fingerprint checks submitted with the advanced processing application.

 The second determination, based on the orphan visa petition, concerns whether the child is an orphan under the INA.
+An immigration lawyer can assist you in preparing these documents.

 Question: After both petitions are filed, how can I bring our child into the United States?